-“I remember laughing all the way through the class because it seemed so weird.
-But I came away feeling really good, better than after the other training sessions.
+“I remember laughing through the class because it seemed so weird.
+But I came away feeling good, better than after the other training sessions.
 From then on, I went to Tai Chi on the way home from the gym every Saturday.

 My neck was really painful.
 Doctors said there wasn’t much that could be done except the last resort, an operation.
 I couldn’t concentrate or focus for long — neck pain does that.
 Tai Chi was a relief.
 It made sense.
 My body had worked very hard.
 I gradually phased out the other training.”

 Strangely it never occurred to him to practise the movements at home.
 He enjoyed the lessons and was able to do the movements by following the most proficient student in the class.
 His system failed spectacularly about four months in when the student he always followed was absent and the instructor asked Brett to lead.
 “I couldn’t remember any of it!”
 After that, he began practising.

 “I discovered that practising was enjoyable.
 Most things don’t give you the immediate payback you get from Tai Chi.
 Nothing else I did took such time and effort but with such an immediate sense of satisfaction.
 I’m amazed it took so long for me to realise the benefit of practising.”